 The Oracle of Delphius from Sonic Underground fills this trope.
 He comes complete with koan-slinging and a lampshade.

-Princess Celestia from My Little Pony: Friendship Is Magic.
-She so often sets up the episode's whole source of conflict, runs away when anything dangerous happens, or chooses not to be a Deus ex Machina even when she could easily solve everything on her own that fans have dubbed her "Princess Trollestia"
+Princess Celestia.
+She so often sets up the episode's whole source of conflict, runs away when anything dangerous happens, or chooses not to be a Deus ex Machina even when she could easily solve everything on her own that fans have dubbed her "Princess Trollestia".

 She knows that Twilight has six friends, but gives her only two tickets to the Gala, forcing her to agonize over who to give the extra ticket to.
 Though there is some controversy over whether she might have honestly expected Twilight to just go with Spike.
 In the end Twilight returns the tickets saying she can't go if she can't bring all her friends.
 Celestia replies, "Why didn't you say so in the first place?" and gives her more tickets.
 Apparently the lesson was: You never had to choose.